wwakabobik/wwakabobik.github.io/content/ai_learning_to_hear_and_speak.rst

 gtts
 ~~~~

-The first option is to use the gtts library from Google.
-In this case, gtts will create a file with voice acting, which will need to be played in some player, and then deleted.
-In order not to produce entities, I use pydub.playback.
+The first option is to use the **gtts** library from Google.
+In this case, **gtts** will create a file with voice acting, which will need to be played in some player, and then deleted.
+In order not to produce entities, I use **pydub.playback**.

 .. code-block:: python